xNaCly/calculator/README.md

     2
     1
   2
+OP_LOAD    :: 2.000000
+OP_STORE   :: 1.000000
+OP_LOAD    :: 1.000000
+OP_MULTIPY :: 1.000000
+OP_STORE   :: 1.000000
+OP_LOAD    :: 2.000000
+OP_ADD     :: 1.000000
 => 4
 ```

 The first output is the tokens generated with the lexical analysis, the second
-output is the abstract syntax tree the parser build and the last output is the
+output is the abstract syntax tree the parser builds, in the third part the
+steps the virtual machine takes are traced to execute the expression.
+The last
-resulting number.
+output is the resulting number.

+### Evaluation of Expressions - Interpreter

+#### Attaching meaning to characters - Lexical Analysis

+#### Building an Abstract syntax tree - Parsing

+#### Thinking about Bytes - Bytecode

+#### Flattening the Abstract syntax tree - Compilation

+#### Executing bytecode in a virtual machine - Bytecode vm